 - Avocados

 Screening means testing for a disease when there are no symptoms or history of that disease.
 In terms of heart disease, it can literally mean the difference between life and death.
-That is because half of deaths resulting from Coronary heart disease (the leading cause of death among American adults) occur suddenly, without prior symptoms or warning.
-However, if the risk factors leading to a heart attack are identified early enough, 85% of sudden heart attacks may be prevented.
+Half of the deaths resulting from Coronary heart disease (the leading cause of death among American adults) occur suddenly, without prior symptoms or warning.
+However, if the risk factors leading to a heart attack are identified early enough and you learn how to prevent and reverse heart disease, 85% of sudden heart attacks may be prevented.

 For additional information about our Cardiac Calcium Screening, visit: https://www.summitmedical.com/services/diagnostic/cardiacscreening.
 To schedule your screening, call 865-588-8005.